 Help take care of your partner

-You may need to talk to your partner if you are worried about being a burden to them because they are taking care of you.
+You may need to talk to your partner if you’re worried about being a burden to them because they are taking care of you.
 Ask how he or she is managing it.
 Your partner may show signs of emotional and physical stress, such as depression, headaches, trouble sleeping, or weight loss or gain.
 Remind your partner to take care of him or herself.
-Ask a friend or another family member to help out if you think it is too much for your partner and tell him or her you are going to do that.
+Ask a friend or another family member to help out if you think there’s too much for one person to do.
+Be sure to tell your partner you are going to do that.
 In this way, you can help take care of your partner, too.

-You can help adult family members by being open about your disease process, the amount of time you've been told you have left, and any other needs you may have.
-It also helps to share with them the expected symptoms of the dying process, and how to manage them should they occur.
-Explain to your family that you are open to discussion and that there is nothing that you aren't willing to talk about.
+You can help adult family members by being open about your disease process, the amount of time you’ve been told you have left, and any other needs you may have.
+It also helps to share with them the expected signs of the dying process, and how to manage them should they occur.
+Explain to your family that you are open to discussion and that you are willing to talk about anything.
 Explore their thoughts and feelings with them.
-Tell them that although you are open to talking, there may be times you do not feel like talking and you will let them know when that is.
-Tell them that you would rather not try to put on an act and have to pretend you're happy if you don't feel happy.
-Explain to them this doesn't mean you aren't OK.
-It may just mean you are feeling a little blue or tired.
+Tell them that you are open to talking, but there may be times you don’t feel like it and you will let them know when that is.
+Tell them that you’d rather not try to put on an act and have to pretend you’re happy if you don’t feel happy.
+Explain to them this doesn’t mean you aren’t OK.
+It may just mean you are feeling tired or a little down.

 Tell your family that you will be as honest with them as you can be and would like the same from them in return.
-Give them information about what you expect to happen in the future so they will be prepared.
-Tell them about plans you have made or need to make and get their input.
+Give them information about what you expect to happen in the future so they’ll be prepared.
+Tell them about plans you’ve made or need to make and get their input.
 Adult children may be juggling their own children, jobs, and caring for you.
-It is a stressful time.
-Sometimes they may not be able to meet your expectations.
-Open, honest communication will help you all support each other through this time.
+It’s a stressful time.
+Sometimes they might not be able to meet your expectations.
+Open, honest communication will help you support each other through this time.

 Children and teens

-It is natural to want to protect children from the harsh reality that you will not be here in a few months.
-Professionals who work with families would strongly encourage you not to do that.
-Your kids, even the youngest ones, need some type of preparation for the future.
+It’s natural to want to protect children from the harsh reality that you will not be there in a few months.
+Professionals who work with families would strongly encourage you not to try that.
+Even the youngest need some type of preparation for the future.
 Honesty is important.
 Children can usually sense changes or stress in the household and know when something is wrong.
 Many times what they imagine is far worse than anything you have to tell them.

 Tell them you want to share some good times with them before the cancer takes over.
-Children also need to know the plan that will be in place when you are no longer there.
+Children also need to know what plans will be in place when you are no longer there.
 Explain in some detail what will happen when you are gone; how they will be cared for and by whom.
 If the child is mature enough, tell them that you will always be in their heart even if your body is not around.
 This will be a hard discussion.
-It is sad for you and for them, but they need to know these things.
+It’s sad for you and for them, but they need to know these things.
 Tell your child that no topic is off limits.
 They can talk to you about or ask you any question they want.

 Taking part in a group can give you sense of belonging.
 It also gives you a safe place to talk about fears and emotions that you may feel uncomfortable talking about with other people.
 Group involvement has been shown to ease isolation and reduce stress.